elduvelle/ephys_tutorials/SpikeGadgets/record_Trodes_untethered.md

 ## Ephys untethered recording with Trodes (SpikeGadgets)
 ### tested with:
+- Trodes 2.3.4 <-- USE THIS VERSION
 - Trodes 2.4.0
 - Trodes 2.4.2

+FAILS with:
+- Trodes 2.5.0
+- and possibly 2.4.2

 ### Hardware needed:

 - MCU (to record the environmental data during recording) + its antenna to send the sync signal to the headstage
-- (optional) Logger Dock (for extracting data from the SD card after recording)
+- Logger Dock (for extracting data from the SD card after recording)
 - Headstage set for wireless recordings
 - Charged battery
 - Enabled SD card